 Monitor and compare goals

 Actual results in the cash flow statement, income projections and relevant business ratios should be analyzed throughout the year to see how closely real-life results adhered to projections.
 Regular check-ins also help businesses spot potential problems before they can get worse and inform course corrections.

 Three Questions Your Financial Plan Should Answer

-- How will your business make money?
+How will the business make money?

-- What is the operating budget?
+What is the business’s operating budget?

 Improve Your Financial Planning With Financial Management Software